Executive Director

 Marie Rusincovitch, MPA

-Marie Rusincovitch, MPAEducation Co-Vice President
+Marie Rusincovitch, MPAProfessional Development Co-Vice President

 Marie Rusincovitch delivers extensive experience in nonprofit management and community engagement in her current role as the Chief Advancement Officer at the Cincinnati Youth Collaborative (CYC).
 At CYC, she leads efforts to secure resources and partnerships that support the organization’s mission to empower young people.
 Her previous role as Chief Operating Officer and Program Director for Adopt A Class showcased her expertise in program development, strategic planning, and partnership cultivation.
 With a diverse background in for-profit and Federal government sectors, Marie possesses a deep understanding of organizational dynamics and effective resource mobilization.
 In recognition of her professional achievements and community impact, Marie was honored as one of the Cincinnati Business Courier’s “Forty Under 40” in 2024.